KKlob/Capstone2/README.md

 Political Informant App - Easily research politicians currently holding office in the US Senate and House of Representatives

 ## ToDo
-- Create backend API with PostgreSQL DB for handling API requests + data sanitation.
-Ensures API keys are kept private
+- Create backend API with PostgreSQL DB
-  - Clarify with Renish on exactly what is needed for capstone to pass.
+  - Holds API keys
+  - Caches complete data for application and handles sanitation
+  - User Credentials - For future possible expansion on application - Basic login/logout - No curent pages are auth'd
+    - Sub to Member - Access to page that shows recent news/statements/votes - Streach Goal

 - Refactor CongressDisplay to use React.Router
   - Include the back button in navigation